bt20222eh/BIO727P-OpenSuse-project/README.md

    python3 -m pip install virtualenv
 5. Create a virtual enviroment in your main flask app directory: python3 -m venv myenv
-6.Activate the Virtual Environment with the command: source myenv/bin/activate
+6. Activate the Virtual Environment with the command: source myenv/bin/activate
 7. Install Required Python Packages for the web application.
 Ensure you are in the Flask app directory and your virtual environment is activated, then run: pip install Flask SQLAlchemy matplotlib pandas numpy seaborn